Pavilion Theatre - Castle Hill Players added 11 new photos.

 2 weeks ago

-Pavilion Theatre - Castle Hill Players updated their cover photo.
+Pavilion Theatre - Castle Hill Players is feeling happy.

 3 weeks ago

 In honour of World Pyjamas Day (who knew??) our Friday Flashback features Julian Floriano and Mary Clarke from our 2017 production of Ladies In Lavender.
 Happy PJs Day everyone!
 It's also World Emoji Day so here are a couple of emojis to make you smile 😍🤩👏🌈🍀🌟🍾🎭. ...